WATCH VIDEO | 'Go in peace': Churches get creative – including drive-through services – during COVID-19 restrictions

 The Westmont church was one of many across the region that found new ways to deliver Sunday worship, while adhering to government and health officials’ guidelines to avoid public gatherings due to the spreading COVID-19 disease.

-To the Rev. Julia Sprenkle, Christ Lutheran's car-side "Drive-Through" worship approach was a way people could still come together "while being apart."
+To the Rev. Julia Sprenkle at Christ Lutheran, that car-side worship approach was a way people could still come together “while being apart.”

 “Christianity is an in-body faith, and church is a physical, community thing,” she said.
 “At least this way, we can come together in a safe way and still worship together.”